okcoders/curriculum/Module-5/Day-03/README.md

 - signing up for free mongo account
 - downloading compass
 - connecting compass to free account
-- adding data
+- adding data in compass
   - \_id is auto created
-- querying for data
+- querying for data (e.g by title)
-  - various types of filters
-- compass vs shell vs mongoose
+- adding mongoose to our project
+- adding an authors schema definition
+- using mongoose instead of our fake db service